 In my career, I’ve found that though the design “skin” of a journey map might change, the underlying structure should stay consistent —a successful journey map is made up of six essential parts.
 I’ve outlined those parts below, included a few example journey maps that apply these sections, and shared a free downloadable journey map template.

-1. Customer persona
+1. Customer and/or User Persona

-Below, I’ve included an example of a full persona.
+Below, I’ve included an example of a full user persona.
 In your journey map, you don’t need to include all of this information.
 A summary of key points is all you need on the map itself.

 2. Phases of the Purchase Journey